Soviut/vue-debounce-provider/README.md

 Vue.use(VueDebounceProvider)
 ```

-In your template, wrap your event emitter in a `<debounce>` component.
-Copy the
+In your template wrap your event emitter in the `<debounce>` component
-handler method your event calls to the `@timeout` event on `<debounce>`.
-Then
-replace the handler method on your event emitter with the scoped `debounce`
-function yielded by the scoped slot.

 ```html
 <template>